9 days at top rock sites with expert tuition

-Please note that on public holidays there will be a surcharge of NZ$95 per person per day.
+Please note that on New Zealand public holidays there will be a surcharge of NZ$90 per person per day.
+NZ$ exchange rate.

-Rock: Limestone.
 About 240 routes in all grades in the forest and by the beach, user-friendly, bolted routes.
 Relaxed and friendly atmosphere, we stay in a unique, mediterranean style B & B.

-Rock: Solid granite, sea cliffs.
 Climb while almost touching the waves of the ocean!
-More than 190 routes grade 10-24
+More than 190 routes grade 10-24.

 Meet your guide at 10.30am at Christchurch Airport Domestic Terminal Information Centre.
 Drive to Castle Hill.